-The general economy continues to be a challenge for publishers, booksellers and charities, however, HA&M has continued to prosper.
-There has been a continuing investment in systems and development of digital sales and production.
-Extra investment has been made into protection of customer and other data to ensure compliance with GDPR.
 Each division has clear financial objectives which reflect the overall annual budget.

 The service divisions are expected to maintain or grow the service client base.
 All the divisions reflect the overall charitable aims and have achieved the financial and other related objectives set at the beginning of the year.

-Grants of hymn books have been made amounting to £61,269.
-Grants to approved charities were £57,118.
+Grants of hymn books have been made amounting to £24,676.
+Grants to approved charities were £6,735.
 No funds have been designated for grants offered to charities which are contingent on future criteria.
+Since March 2020 no grants have been given to approved charities.